April 17, 2026

 Effective programs cover more than product features.
 Reps need layered knowledge for different stages of the sales process:

 Core product knowledge.
 The primary features, the problems they solve, and how to explain them without jargon.
-This is the foundation.
-Everything else builds on it.

 Customer use cases.
 Real examples of how customers use the product by role and industry.
 These are the stories reps reach for when a prospect says "what does this actually look like for a team like mine?"